-A literary prize in memory of former Shields Gazette reporter is to become a regional competition.
+Poetry prize in memory of Gazette reporter welcomes regional entries

 The Terry Kelly Poetry Prize showcases the best young poetry talent in the North East and forms part of The Takeover Festival at The Customs House.

 It was set up in memory of Terry Kelly, a writer, poet and respected journalist for The Shields Gazette, whose family have a strong connections with The Customs House.

 His brother, Tom, has written numerous plays for The Customs House, including The Dolly Mixtures, while his niece, Fiona Martin, is deputy director of The Customs House.

 For the last two years, The Terry Kelly Poetry Prize has attracted scores of entries from across Tyne and Wear, but is now open throughout the region.

 And this year the annual event has also attracted funding from The Barbour Foundation who have donated £3,000 to support the competition and two other elements of The Takeover Festival - Mean Teens Breakdance Jam, with Just Jam international, and The North East Young Filmmakers Awards.

 Elizabeth Kane, learning officer at The Customs House, said: “We are delighted to launch our search for the best young poetry talent in the North East with the opening of entries for the Terry Kelly Poetry Prize 2018.